-Dear Customers
+Dear Customers,

-The District of Columbia Water and Sewer Authority (WASA) is happy to provide you with its year 2001 water quality report.
+The District of Columbia Water and Sewer Authority (WASA) is happy to provide you with its year 2002 water quality report.

-As in previous years, we are once again proud to report that Washington, DC's drinking water met or surpassed all requirements of the federal Safe Drinking Water Act (SDWA) every single day in 2001.
-This Water Quality Report is the fourth in the series of reports.
+We are once again proud to report that Washington, DC's drinking water met or surpassed all requirements of the federal Safe Drinking Water Act (SDWA) every single day in 2002.
+This Water Quality Report is the fifth in the series of reports.
 It provides information on DC's drinking water quality - the source of water, how it is treated and tested, and what it contains.
 Although some EPA mandated information is repeated each year, the report provides continuing updates on some of the programs and technologies that we use to deliver safe drinking water to your tap.
-We appreciate your input and comments on our 2000 report and look forward to your continued support of WASA's commitment to supplying you with safe and affordable drinking water.
+We appreciate your input and comments on our 2001 report and look forward to your continued support of WASA's commitment to supplying you with safe and affordable drinking water.